magdalena-natalia/PR3TimeMachine/README.md

 <h1>PR3TimeMachine</h1>
 The Polish Radio Program 3 used to shape music taste of Polish listeners.
-Founded in 1982 and hosted by Marek Niedzwiecki,the Charts included songs that weren'taired by any other radio station in Poland.
+Founded in 1982 and hosted by Marek Niedzwiecki, the Charts included songs that weren't aired by any other radio station in Poland.

 This app is meant to be a time machine for all listeners of Polish Radio Program 3, allowing them to listen to the chosen chart songs once again, on Spotify.